KhiopsML/khiops/packaging/common/khiops/README.txt

         - distributed as a python package
         - new features are available: see pykhiops release notes

-Upward compatibility with Khiops 9
+Backward compatibility with Khiops 9
   - dictionaries of Khiops 9 are readable with Khiops 10
   - visualization reports of Khiops 9 are usable with the former visualization tool
   - python scripts using pykhiops 9 are running, with warnings for the deprecated features